 There are usually 105 Senators in the Senate of Canada, the upper chamber of Canada's Parliament.
 Canadian Senators are appointed by the Governor General of Canada on the advice of the Canadian Prime Minister.
 Canadian Senators must be at least 30 years old and retire by the age of 75.
-Senators also must live and own property in the Canadian province or territory which they represent.
+Senators also must own property and reside in the Canadian province or territory which they represent.

 The main role Canadian Senators have is in providing "sober, second thought" on the work done by the House of Commons.
 All federal legislation must be passed by the Senate as well as the House of Commons.
 While the Canadian Senate rarely vetoes bills, although it does have the power to do so, Senators do review federal legislation clause by clause in Senate committees and may send a bill back to the House of Commons for amendments.
 Senate amendments are usually accepted by the House of Commons.
 The Canadian Senate can also delay the passage of a bill.
 This is especially effective towards the end of a session of parliament, when a bill can be delayed long enough to prevent it becoming law.